Darknemesis98/linux-autoinstall-script/readme.md

-#readme
+#r eadme
-## this  is just a shell script to install a set of default packages into my pcs
+### this  is just a shell script to install a set of default packages into my pcs